-Unfortunately, the Sudoku problem is a NP complete problem.
-Although, we could verify a correct solution quickly, it still took a long time to solve it.
-For some harder Sudoku, for example, the hardest Sudoku in the world only has 17 clues.
-This result was also done by using computers that trying every possible scenario for every possible configuration.
-It will be very inefficient.
-Thus, in order to decrease the time taken further, I tried to reduce the number of possibilities needed tests through pruning.
+Unfortunately, Sudoku has been proved to be a NP complete problem.
+Though we may validate the feasibility of a solution quickly, it still takes a long time to find one.
+Some harder instances, for example, the hardest Sudoku in the world with only 17 clues, which was also proved using computers that trying every possible scenario for every possible configuration, are very time-consuming.
+Thus, in order to speed it up, I tried to avoid some unnecessary vertices by pruning.
 I tried to do the constraint programming which is similar to human ways that does the eliminations.
 We needed to make a constraints function that each grid must contain no more than one value and should be between 1 and 9.
-In addition, the constraints functions for each row, column and box that the value in each grid must be unique.
+In addition, the constraints functions for each row, column and 3x3 box that the value in each grid must be unique.
 For some simple Sudoku without guesses, it could work really fast by itself.
 For some harder Sudoku, we could combine this method with DFS and BFS that each time the candidate Sudoku was popped out from the stack or queue, we did the constraint programming.
 As a result, if some grids had only one possibility, then we were able to directly put the corresponding number in.
 Therefore, we can reduce large amount of possibilities we need to test.
 Just like the branches of the tree were cut, so the width of the graph reduced and the time taken reduced a lot.
 Also, through amounts of different Sudoku, we surprisingly found that with pruning, BFS ran quicker than DFS.

 Apart from these methods, we could also use stochastic search to solve Sudoku with genetic algorithms.
 It is an optimization strategy that mimics natural selection.
 Thus, our algorithms will generate solutions to the Sudoku and apply this principle of survival of the fittest to them.

-In this case, we will have a fitness function to count the number of duplicates in each row, column and bx.
+In this case, we will have a fitness function to count the number of duplicates in each row, column and box.
 The purpose of the fitness is to be as low as possible with an optimum value of zero.
 At first, it will initialize the populations by randomly generate values such that each row is a correct permutation of the values from 1 to 9.
 Randomly select two parent Sudoku from the population and choose various rows from two parents Sudoku to create one child.
 Then, the mutation operates by picking a row, and then picking two values within that row to swap randomly for the possibility of 5% each time.
 At the end, check the fitness of the child, if the fitness is zero, then stops, else do the steps again and get into the next generation until there is a Sudoku’s fitness is zero.
-It works, but it may not be effective as graph coloring method.
+It works, but it may not be effective as graph colouring method.

 Through testing different methods, we found that in different situations, the speed of algorithms varies.
 So we can collect the time taken for each algorithm to solve different amounts of blanks of Sudoku.
 It could be possible for us to use machine learning to create mathematical models to find relationship of the algorithms and the number of blank grids and let the program to choose the most suitable solution for different situations.